AndrewJHK/RocketDAQ-Analyzer/README.md

 ### Plotting

+#### General info

 Here you can plot data that you loaded and transformed in the previous panel.
 It is possible to have two separately scaled Y axes and combining a plot from two different databases.
-The X axis can be changed, however it is set by default to timestamp_epoch, on top of that it can be automatically converted to seconds and milliseconds, as well shift the graph in time by providing the offset in milliseconds in the specified box.
+The X axis can be changed, by default the X axis is 'header.timestamp_epoch' but it can be changed for each data column individually. </br>
+On top of that it can be automatically converted to seconds and milliseconds, as well shift the graph in time by providing the offset in milliseconds in the specified box.
 Negative values shift the graph to the left and positive to the right.
 On the bottom you can enter horizontal and vertical dotted lines.

+#### Synchronization

+The provided button will try to synchronize timestamps of two databases. </br>
+Synchronization is tuned for static engine tests, it will look for the highest values of selected columns, and compare their timestamps.
+After that it will synch db2 to db1 and provide an offset in milliseconds to copy and paste into offset window resulting in shifting the whole graph so the ignition happens at 0 seconds.
+The synchronization will overwrite the data, but as always it needs to be saved to be preserved.

 ### Deactivating the Virtual Environment